awaisjaved-soc/SOC-Journey-2026/Windows Event Logs analysis/Account Management Events/Event 4730 – Security Group Deleted/readme.md

 </Event>

 ```
-These images are mixed method is same in the images group names are different and in command the names are different its because i pratice these things so the screenshots and commands are mixed !!
+These images are mixed and the method is same.
+In the images group names are different and in command the names are different its because i practice these things so the screenshots and commands are mixed !!
 ---